bernardm/block-juggler/README.md

 Text extraction, transform, categorization, and shell processing Extension for VS Code.

+// TODO block juggler readme

-This is the README for your extension "block-juggler".
+his is the README for your extension "block-juggler".
 After writing up a brief description, we recommend including the following sections.

 ## Features